 | Break Rule | Tiered break minutes by hours worked, marked paid or unpaid | HR or admin |

-Out of the box, Timesheet ships preconfigured Working Time Rules for Germany, Austria, Switzerland, the EU baseline, the UK, Spain, France, and the United States (federal).
+Out of the box, Timesheet ships preconfigured Working Time Rules for dozens of countries, including Germany, Austria, Switzerland, the UK, Spain, France, and the United States (federal).
 You can override or add custom rules per employment model.

 If a user has no active contract in an organization, no warnings fire for that user.
 If the contract is marked exempt, all warnings are suppressed (the way US-FLSA exempt employees should be treated).